 - ⅓ cup flour

 - 4 tablespoons cold butter, cut into 16 cubes

 - 3 tablespoons EACH: fresh lemon juice AND fresh chopped basil, for finishing the sauce

 - SEASON: To get the best crisp on the fish, pat both sides of the fish with paper towels until dry.
 Season the fish with a small pinch of salt, making sure to flip and salt both sides.
 Place the flour in a shallow dish and season with garlic salt.
 Whisk to combine.
 Dredge the fish in the flour, making sure to coat both sides.
 Make sure to shake off excess flour.

-- FRY: Add the olive oil to the pan and allow for it to heat through.
+- FRY: Add the olive oil to the pan over medium heat and allow for it to heat through.
 When hot, fry the fish for 3-4 minutes flipping halfway.
 Depending on the thickness, you might need to cook the fish for longer until it’s cooked through.
 Remove the fish to a plate and set aside.